Rog3rSm1th/frelatage/README.md

 f.fuzz()
 ```

-#### Load several files to a corpus at one
+#### Load several files to a corpus at once

-If you need to load several files into a corpus at once (useful if you use a large corpus) You can use the built-in function of Frelatage `load_function`.
+If you need to load several files into a corpus at once (useful if you use a large corpus) You can use the built-in function of Frelatage `load_corpus`.
 This function returns a list of inputs.

 ```load_corpus(directory: str, file_extensions: list) -> list[Input]```
 - directory: Subdirectory of the input directory (relative path), e.g `./`, `./images`